Chrisjorgen/Commands-For-Video-V2/README.md

-# 🐦 Pelican Panel Setup Guide
+# DIY Game Server Setup

-A comprehensive guide for setting up Pelican Panel with Oracle Cloud Infrastructure and Cloudflare.
+A comprehensive guide for setting up a DIY Game Server using Pelican Panel with Oracle Cloud and Cloudflare.

 ## 📋 Prerequisites